 5. You have strong pelvic floor muscles

-In terms of firmness, Ruby Cup is in the medium range, making it an all-rounder for most vaginas and an easy menstrual cup for first-time users.
-But if you have very strong pelvic floor muscles you might be better off with a firmer menstrual cup.
+In terms of firmness, Ruby Cup is in the medium range, which makes it a good ‘all-rounder’ for most people with periods and an easy menstrual cup for first-time users.
+But if you have powerful pelvic floor muscles and our silicone softcup is leaking for you, you might be better off with a firmer menstrual cup.

-Date last reviewed: March 2020
+Date last reviewed: August 2020

-Written by Dr Alice Byram Bsc Med & Surg UMA MA Hons MML Cantab
+Reviewed by Dr Alice Byram Bsc Med & Surg UMA MA Hons MML Cantab

 Dr Alice Byram was born in England to a French-British family.
 Following on from a degree in Spanish from the University of Cambridge, she went to Spain to study medicine.
 On her return to the UK, she worked in Emergency Medicine for several years before recently returning to Barcelona.